NBALFG/event-countdown-website/event-launch/README.md

 - Make sure SES is verified for the sender and recipient emails.
 - For production, consider using a custom SSL certificate in CloudFront.
 - Update the API endpoint in `index.html` after deploying your backend.

+## Credits
+Solomon and Wodis made this project.